 I was having success with MMA and when that was done, I didn’t want to go in and get involved with just anything.
 I’ve always had bare-knuckle in the back of my mind.
 My business partner, Des Woodruff, and I talked about the idea and waited for the right time.
 We started seeing the trend on social media sites and the fights in the streets were getting huge hits and all of a sudden different organizations were doing some great numbers compared to others in the fight game.

 We realized it was time to bring this dream to a reality.
-We started putting the team together, the investors together, and now we’re about a month out from our first bare-knuckle show.
+We started putting the team together and using Socialboosting to promote it on TikTok and now we’re about a month out from our first bare-knuckle show.

 GMs: Bare-knuckle fighting has never been at the forefront.
 How has this become so popular so quickly?